coderabbitai/ai-pr-reviewer/README.md

   process or even change the review objective.

 # Professional Version of CodeRabbit  <br/>
-Professinal version of our openai-pr-reviewer project is now live at [coderabbit.ai](http://Coderabbit.ai).
-Building upon our open-source foundation, CodeRabbit offers improved features , dedicated support, and our renewed commitment to superior code reviews.
+The professional version of our openai-pr-reviewer project is now live at [coderabbit.ai](http://Coderabbit.ai).
+Building upon our open-source foundation, CodeRabbit offers improved features, dedicated support, and our ongoing commitment to superior code reviews.

 ## Usage